Theatres: Equity Theatre

 Seattle, WA 98101

-5th Avenue Theatre produces 8 to 9 productions of musical revivals, bound-for-Broadway premieres and traveling children's musicals for schools.
-5th Ave Theatre is looking for actors who can sing and/or dance.
+- 5th Avenue Theatre is looking for actors who can sing and/or dance.

-- 5th Avenue Theatre casts mainstage musicals by invitation and through company general auditions held in May.
-To audition, send a headshot, resume and letter of intent to attend the general auditions, via regular mail (Attn: Casting).
+- 5th Avenue Theatre casts mainstage musicals by invitation and through company general auditions.
+To audition, send an email message and include a headshot and resume with a letter of intent to attend the general auditions.

 - 5th Avenue Theatre's Adventure Musical Theatre Touring Company (AMT) performs for local K-8 schools and community centers.
-Usually, AMT shows are cast from the company general auditions in May; however, actors who sing and dance may send a headshot and resume with a letter of intent to audition for AMT, via regular mail ( Attn: Casting).
+Usually, AMT shows are cast from the company general auditions; however, actors who sing and dance may send an email message and include a headshot and resume with a letter of intent to audition for AMT.

 A Contemporary Theatre/ACT (LORT C Non-Rep, LORT B Non-Rep)